 The brilliant computer game Freedom Force and its almost-as-brilliant sequel Freedom Force Versus the Third Reich, both from Irrational Games, are loving homages to the Silver Age, played 100% straight.
 Another homage is Alan Moore's 1963 universe, a series of interrelated comics that are all affectionate parodies of the early Marvel books.

 "Holy Musical B@man!" is an homage and affectionate parody of superheros in general, but with a special emphasis on the Silver Age.
 The moral of the play is essentially "don't take it so seriously," and "superheros are cool in their own right and don't need to be made dark or gritty to be entertaining."

 Usually accepted as lasting from the foundation of The Comics Code until Jack Kirby's move to DC.
 (1954-1970).
-Alternatively starting with the reintroduction of The Flash (1956).
+Alternatively starting with the reintroduction of The Flash (1956), or the first issue of Fantastic Four (1961).
 Alternatively ending with price increases to 15 cents (1969) or The Amazing Spider-Man #100 (1971).
 Many also argue that The Amazing Spider-Man #121 is a much more important and fitting end: The Night Gwen Stacy Died, in which the violent death of a major sympathetic character in a manner other than Death by Origin Story killed off both the optimism of the Silver Age, and its Status Quo Is God.